Foto: travelview - stock.adobe.com

 Rheingau Musik Festival

-What started out as a small series of classical music concerts in 1988 has grown into an internationally-recognized summer musical event across nine weeks, from June to September.
-More than 150 concerts are staged at nearly 30 different locations throughout the Rheingau – one of Germany’s most beautiful winegrowing regions – including Kloster Eberbach, Schloss Johannisberg and Schloss Vollrads.
-Classical music remains the main attraction, but in recent years the festival has embraced cabaret, jazz and readings.
-Many of the performances are also accompanied by extraordinary culinary offerings that are, of course, served with excellent regional wine.
+What began as a small series of classical music concerts in 1988 has grown into an internationally recognised summer music event over nine weeks from June to September.
+More than 150 concerts are held at nearly 30 different venues throughout the Rheingau - one of Germany’s most beautiful wine-growing regions - including Eberbach Monastery, Schloss Johannisberg and Schloss Vollrads.
+Classical music remains the main attraction, but in recent years the festival has also included cabaret, jazz and readings.
+Many of the performances are accompanied by exceptional culinary delights, washed down with the region’s finest wines.

 www.rheingau-musik-festival.de